 Figure 5.
-Time (in ms) for large objects serialization and materialization (the smaller the better).
+Time (in ms) for large objects serialization (left) and materialization (right); the smaller, the better.

-- The differences in speed are similar to the previous benchmarks.
-This means that, whether we serialize graphs of all primitive objects or objects instances of all different classes, Fuel is the fastest one in materialization and one of the best ones in serialization. - StOMP cannot serialize the samples for associations and bag.
+• StOMP cannot serialize the samples for associations and bag.
 This is because those samples contain different kind of objects, which StOMP cannot serialize.
-This demonstrates that the mentioned serializers do not support serialization and materialization of all kind of objects.
+This demonstrates that the mentioned serializers do not support serialization and materialization of all kinds of objects.
 At least, not out-of-the-box.
-Notice also that all these large objects samples were build so that most serializers do not fail.
+Notice also that all these large object samples were built so that most serializers do not fail.
 To have a rich benchmark, we have already excluded different types of objects that some serializers do not support.